List of 40 mm grenades: 40 mm low-velocity ammunition types (Sweden)

 Mockups and inert types also exist for loading exercises and educational purposes.

 40 mm low-velocity ammunition types (Romania)

-Romanian arms producer ROMARM has made a version of their 40 mm rifle-mounted grenade launcher AG-40 chambered in 40×46 mm NATO (then designated AG-40PN).
+Romanian arms producer ROMARM has produced a version of their 40 mm rifle-mounted grenade launcher, AG-40, chambered in 40×46 mm NATO (then designated AG-40PN).
 Production of Romanian 40 mm low-velocity ammunition is handled by the arms factory Uzina Mecanica Plopeni, a subsidiary of ROMARM.
 The projectiles seem to be of Romanian origin based on available information.